CGI for robotics: brand first, technology in the service of history

 Curating settings - architecture & spaces that let the brand speak

 Interiors are not a backdrop, they are a co-narrator.
 We choose homely settings with a clear typology: warm wooden kitchens, bright living rooms, quiet circulation areas.
 Materials (stone, textiles, glass) support the brand contrast: tech meets homeliness.
-Nothing is overstaged, everything is deliberately placed - from the distance between sofa and coffee table to the step height on the stairs.
+Nothing is overstaged, everything is deliberately placed, from the distance between sofa and coffee table to the step height on the stairs.

 Reduced architecture Product and activity in the foreground